-However, in the context of the deployment of NGA networks, the regime governing the construction of infrastructure suitable for the accommodation of electronic communications networks and the access to such infrastructure by telecommunications operators has been approved by Decree-Law No. 123/2009, of 21 May, as amended and republished by Law No. 47/2013, of 10 July.
-(This Decree-Law is currently being amended in order to full transpose the Directive 2014/61/UE, of the European Parliament and of the Council, of 15 May 2014).
+However, in the context of the deployment of NGA networks, the regime governing the construction of infrastructure suitable for the accommodation of electronic communications networks and the access to such infrastructure by telecommunications operators has been approved by Decree-Law No. 123/2009, of 21 May, as amended and republished by Law No. 47/2013, of 10 July and by Decree-Law No. 92/2017, of 31 July, which transposes the Directive 2014/61/UE, of the European Parliament and of the Council, of 15 May 2014.

 There is no government financial scheme to promote basic broadband.
-However, in 2008, following a public tender, four contracts were executed between the Portuguese state and two private companies, regarding the NGA broadband penetration in rural areas.
+However, in 2008, following a public tender, four contracts were executed between the Portuguese state and two private companies, regarding NGA broadband penetration in rural areas.
 In all cases, the public investment is less than 50 per cent of the total amount necessary, and such public investment was funded with EU funds.
 The contracts were executed after the European Commission decision regarding state aid rules.